Your Yoga Routine - Aura Wellness Center Teacher Training

 Remember that the benefits of yoga extend beyond just physical exercise – it’s about cultivating mindfulness both on and off the mat.
 Take what you learn during practice into daily life by being present in every moment, finding balance amidst chaos, and embracing self-care as an ongoing journey.

-Implementing a consistent yoga routine will lead you down the path toward ultimate health – physically, mentally, emotionally – transforming not only how you feel but also how you live.
+Implementing a consistent yoga routine will lead you toward ultimate health – physically, mentally, and emotionally – transforming how you feel and live.

 © Copyright – Aura Wellness Center – Publications Division